eclipse-californium/californium/MIGRATION_HINTS.md

 Since 3.0 the sub-class may be ignored, depending on the provided value of the `useClassInEquals` parameter in `Bytes(byte[], int, boolean, boolean)`.
 The default behavior is changed to ignore the sub-class.

-`Option(int number)`:

-Since 3.0, the value is not initialized and must be provided with a separate setter call or using a other `Option` constructor.
-Though the 3.0 will now validate the option value, using `Bytes.EMPTY` as default would fail in too many cases.

 `StringUtil.getUriHostname(InetAddress address)`:

 The IPv6-scope-separator "%" is replaced by the URL-encoded form "%25".
 If that causes issues, the  environment-variable or java-property "ENCODED_IPV6_SCOPE_SEPARATOR" may be used to disable this.